October 04, 2019 5 min read

 If you are already suffering from liver damage, there are plenty of ways to reverse it.
 Research into the causes of liver injury has led to new treatments for alcoholic liver disease, including the use of natural herbs and antioxidants.

 Natural treatments including milk thistle, artichoke, and dandelion root are clinically proven to benefit the liver.

 In some cases these natural treatments have been used by physicians for hundreds of years.
 (3)

 Including a few of these liver-supportive ingredients in your daily supplement regime could do wonders for your liver health.
-Our Liver Support formula contains many of these liver-supportive ingredients.
+Our Liver One formula contains many of these liver-supportive ingredients.